abraham3333/LLM_Pandas_Real_Estate/README.md

 ---

-This README provides an overview of the project, installation instructions, usage guidelines, and other relevant information.
+This README provides an overview of the project, installation instructions, usage guidelines, example queries, and other relevant information.
 Let me know if there's anything else you would like to add!